 MLK Campus-Wide Celebration

-Every January, the Ithaca College community celebrates the life and legacy of Dr. Martin Luther King, Jr through a series of programs sponsored by the Office of Student Engagement & Multicultural Affairs.
+Every January, the Ithaca College community celebrates the life, legacy, and messages of the Rev. Dr. Martin Luther King, Jr. through a series of programs and events sponsored by the Office of Student Engagement & Multicultural Affairs (OSEMA).

-Back in 2008, when the first day of classes fell on the national holiday, President Emerita Peggy Williams declared the first day of classes as a "Day on, not Off."
-The day is celebrated as a day of reflection and celebration with programs and activities in lieu of classroom instruction.
-President Thomas Rochon continues in this tradition, encouraging all to come together in honor or Dr. King's impact on the world.
+Back in 2008, when the first day of classes fell on the national holiday, IC President Emerita Peggy Williams declared the first day of classes as a "Day on, not Off."
+The day is a time of reflection and a call to action through programs and activities in lieu of classroom instruction.
 During years where the holiday falls before the first day of classes, the campus community spends the first week of classes engaging in discussions, viewing films, attending a keynote speaker event, participating and volunteering in community service projects, and more.

 For more information, please contact any member of the IC MLK Celebration Committee:

-Individuals with disabilities requiring accomodations should contact OSEMA at 607-274-3222, email OSEMA@ithaca.edu, or stop by our office in Campus Center, 3rd floor.
+Individuals with differing abilities requiring accommodations should contact OSEMA at 607-274-3222, email OSEMA@ithaca.edu, or stop by our office in Campus Center, 3rd floor.
 We ask that requests be made as soon as possible.